Dunedin doctor murder trial: Star witness accused of making alibi for Amber-Rose's murder

-A star witness in the case against a Dunedin doctor has been accused of creating an alibi for himself.
+A star witness in the case against a Dunedin doctor has been accused of creating an alibi for himself and fabricating evidence

 Venod Skantha is on trial in the High Court in Dunedin - charged with murdering 16-year-old Amber-Rose Rush in her Corstorphine home, late on the night of February 2 last year.